This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Other than those stipulations, you are covered in every other country in the world for short and/or long trips.

-Length of Coverage with SafetyWing Nomad Health
+Length of Coverage with SafetyWing Nomad Insurance Complete

 You will need to reapply for a new coverage policy every 12 months as the policy does not carry over from year to year.
 That means, for example, if you have a pre-existing condition, you will have to have that pre-existing condition reevaluated every year.
 If you develop a chronic condition during your policy year, when it comes time to renew, you would have to list it as a pre-existing condition on your new application.

-Price of SafetyWing Nomad Health
+Price of SafetyWing Nomad Insurance Complete

 Deductible